I'm Honey!

 The good news is that strong, healthy grandparent-grandchild relationships are absolutely possible.
 The key lies in avoiding some common mistakes that can unintentionally create tension and distance.
 Here are 6 things every grandparent should keep in mind to ensure a fulfilling connection with their grandkids, without stepping on any toes:

-1. Respect the Rules, Not Just the Roof
+1. Respect the Rules and Parents’ Wishes, Not Just the Roof

 Every family has its own set of rules, from bedtime routines to screen time limits.
 While unsolicited advice might come from a place of love, constantly suggesting “better” ways to raise the little ones can create friction with your adult children.
+Differing parenting beliefs and styles can lead to misunderstandings, especially when the way parents choose to raise their children matches their own values and not traditional methods.
 Remember, they’re the parents now, and their rules are what keep the household running smoothly.
 Put yourself in their shoes and remember how much you loved it when your parents would suggest how you should handle certain situations — not that much!

 ON GRATITUDE: HOW TO ENLIGHTEN YOUR GRANDCHILDREN